petterssonb/portfolio-project/README.md

 5. **Data Visualization**:
    - The React frontend (hosted on AWS Amplify) displays the data in real-time for user interaction.

+6. **Alerts**:
+   - Telegram alerts are sent by a bot triggered by a scheduled Lambda, which checks temperature thresholds before notifying users.

 ---

 ## **Future Improvements**